 Lookout - a security firm behind one of the products - explained how hackers might take advantage of a vulnerable handset.

 "Someone could build a malicious website or advert designed to steal data from your memory," Thomas Labarthe, the firm's European managing director, told the BBC.

 "If you happen to be browsing it and have other tabs open in your browser, it could take data from a banking site - for example.

-    "No-one could steal a whole document - they can only take 64K of data - but that's still enough to steal your credentials."'Forgotten about'
+"No-one could steal a whole document - they can only take 64K of data - but that's still enough to steal your credentials."